albertoleal/features/README.md

   }
   ```

-## Specific Users
+## Specific users

-You might want to enable a feature for your team to try out and give feedback on before it's rolled out for everyone.
+You might want to enable a feature for a set of users to try out and give feedback on before it's rolled out for everyone.
 To achieve this, you need to specify the users by doing the following:

   ```golang
   feature := engine.FeatureFlag{